j2jensen/resume/README.md

 ## Project Status

 For this small project, I have prioritized simplicity and pragmatism.
 The code isn't perfectly DRY.
 I haven't separated code out into components.
 I haven't separated the data into a separate YAML file.
-I haven't created separate styles for printing.
 Even though I'm using Angular, there's nothing interactive about this app.
 And I haven't written unit tests.
 Try not to be too judgy. 😉